 - Know what to do in an emergency and where to get help.
 Call 112.

-Water Babies works closely with Irish Water Safety to educate parents and change behaviour to prevent drowning and water related accidents and has created a helpful guide for parents, which is available from www.waterbabies.ie.
-By following these guidelines parents and carers can minimize the chances of a tragic incident befalling their child this summer and all through the year.
+By following these guidelines parents and carers can minimise the chances of a tragic incident befalling their child this summer and all through the year.